fnproject/fdk-java/README.md

 This test is very simple: it just enqueues an event with empty input and then runs the function, checking its output.
-Under the hood, the `FnTestingRule` is actually instantiating the same runtime wrapping function invocations, so that during the test your function will be invoked in exactly the same way that it would when deployed.
+Under the hood, the `FnTestingRule` is actually instantiating the same runtime wrapping function invocations, so that during the test your function will be invoked in exactly the same way as it would when deployed.

 There is much more functionality to construct tests in the testing library.